 - Network availability: The United States of America and Puerto Rico

 ACH payments hold numerous benefits for businesses, given their electronic nature.
 Here are some of the most important ones:

-- Inexpensive to process: ACH payments are cheaper than wire transfers and credit card payments.
+- Inexpensive to process: ACH payment transfers are cheaper than wire transfers and credit card payments.
 They also cost less than services offered by payment processors like Stripe, Zelle, or Square.

 - Greater control over cash inflows: You can automate ACH payments and receive money on designated dates without follow-ups.

-- Low failure rates: ACH payment options are reliable and almost instantaneous.
+- Low failure rates: ACH payment and transfer options are reliable and almost instantaneous.